patrickbucher/learning-rust/notes/05-structs.md

 }
 ```

+Associated functions, similar to `static` methods in other programming
-Associated functions belong to a struct, but do not take a `self` parameter;
+languages, belong to a struct, but do not take a `self` parameter; they are
-they are often used as constructors:
+often used as constructors:

 ```rust
 impl Rectangle {